mweaverdyck/mweaverdyck.github.io/_projects/figs_posters.md

     </div>
 </div>
 <div class="caption">
     Poster presented at Society for Personality and Social Psychology conference in 2024.
-View the final article related to Study 1 [here](https://journals.sagepub.com/doi/epub/10.1177/01461672221140269).
+View the final article related to Study 1 at https://journals.sagepub.com/doi/epub/10.1177/01461672221140269.
 </div>

 <div class="row">